Homeowner login Pro login Support

 03

-Observed findings
+Reported findings

 A clean table showing areas affected, condition notes, and urgency status so the situation is easier to explain.